wp-blocks/cf7-antispam/README.md

 ```

 #### Easy to contribute!

-All ready for development in 2 minutes!
-If you have docker installed, you only need to run the wp-env command to start a server with WordPress, this CF7-Antispam (this plugin), Flamingo and, of course, Contact Form 7.
+If you have choosen to develop with the local environment, run the wp-env command in order to start a local server with WordPress, this CF7-Antispam (this plugin), Flamingo and, of course, Contact Form 7.
 ```bash
 $ wp-env start
 ```